-- acquisitions of control over a target undertaking by a single acquiring entity, usually in the form of acquiring 50 per cent or more of the voting rights in the target (acquisition of sole control); - acquisitions of control over a target undertaking by two or more entities, usually through acquisition of substantial minority shares, paired with board representation granting unilateral veto rights over strategic commercial behaviour (acquisition of joint control); - · mergers of two formerly independent undertakings;

-- acquisitions of minority shares over a certain threshold level, regardless of the presence of control (minority investments); or - the creation of a joint venture between two or more companies that otherwise meets one or more of the above criteria.
+- acquisitions of control over a target undertaking by a single acquiring entity, usually in the form of acquiring 50 per cent or more of the voting rights in the target (acquisition of sole control); - acquisitions of control over a target undertaking by two or more entities, usually through acquisition of substantial minority shares, paired with board representation granting unilateral veto rights over strategic commercial behaviour (acquisition of joint control); - mergers of two formerly independent undertakings; - acquisitions of minority shares over a certain threshold level, regardless of the presence of control (minority investments); or - the creation of a joint venture between two or more companies that otherwise meets one or more of the above criteria.

-By contrast, restructurings or transactions where one person or company already controls 50 per cent or more of the other companies involved in the transaction will ordinarily be exempt from reporting.
+By contrast, restructurings or transactions where one person or company already controls 50 per cent or more of the other companies involved in the transaction will ordinarily be exempt from reporting.12

-Joint ventures themselves pose particularly complex issues with regard to reportability, particularly in the Asia-Pacific region.
-Unlike the European Union (and Singapore), where only the establishment of those joint ventures that perform 'all the functions of an autonomous economic entity' on a 'lasting basis' will qualify as reportable transactions, nearly every Asia-Pacific regulator considers that all joint ventures must generally be evaluated for notifiability under the merger control rules.
-In practice, a joint venture established to take over only one specific function of its parents (such as R&D or production), without outward, customer-facing activities, would not be notifiable in most jurisdictions around the world.
-Such a joint venture lacks a 'full-function character' and so would be exempted from filing in the European Union and most of its member states.
-In Asia and the Pacific, however, no such exemption will ordinarily apply, a practice change that can surprise even sophisticated European and US advisers.
+Joint ventures can pose complex issues with regard to reportability, particularly in the Asia-Pacific region.
+In most jurisdictions around the world (Including Singapore), joint ventures will only trigger a filing requirement where the venture is expected to be of a 'full-function' character - that is, performing 'all the functions of an autonomous economic entity' on a 'lasting basis'.
+Thus, a joint venture established solely to take over only one specific function of its parents (such as R&D or production), without outward, customer-facing activities, would not be notifiable in most jurisdictions around the world.
+In many Asian jurisdictions, however, no such exemption applies, a practice change that can surprise even sophisticated European and US advisers.

-Following from the above, then, while acquisition of 50 per cent or more of a target's voting rights can be safely assumed to be reportable if the other relevant thresholds are met, acquisitions of a minority interest may or may not be reportable, depending on the jurisdiction.
-Table 2, below, sets out the treatment of minority investments in the major Asia-Pacific jurisdictions.
+While acquisition of 50 per cent or more of a target's voting rights will ordinarily be reportable if the other relevant thresholds are met, acquisitions of a minority interest may or may not be reportable, depending on the jurisdiction.
+Table 2 sets out the treatment of minority investments in the major Asia-Pacific jurisdictions.